 If you see an animal with symptoms of pinkeye such as shut eyelids, wateriness, or a lesion on the eye surface, then it is recommended they are restrained and examined.
 Look for grass seeds using clean, gloved fingers to evert the eyelids (if a grass seed is found in numerous animals then management changes should be considered which may involve pasture, hay, and feeding methods).

-- Use a topical eye antibiotic such as Cloxacillin or Opticlox Eye Ointment.
+- Use a topical eye antibiotic registered for cattle.
 These are formulated to help the antibiotic to remain at active levels at the eyes surface for 48 hours.
 To apply, evert the lower eyelid and place a line of ointment between the eye surface and the lower eyelid, about ¼ to ½ of a tube.
 Repeat in 48 hours if necessary.
 If only one eye is affected, treat the unaffected eye at the same time (but apply the antibiotic to it first!).